gabrielbazan/fast-cookie/README.md

 containerized PostgreSQL instance, along with Alembic migrations and a bunch of very useful methods in your API, such as for session management, validation, serialization, and pagination.

+Let me give you a reference of how you would build your API in two scenarios: With a relational database, and without it.
+This is just an example you can use as a reference, showing what's intended by the project's structure.
+But you can do it the way you like it.
+It's just a FastAPI API...

 ### Add API endpoints, without a relational database